Light and Power: A Tesla/Edison Story

 “Memories are just the lies we tell ourselves.”

-What people said about Light & Power
+What people said about Light and Power

 “One of the really refreshing elements about this production was that, unlike what seems to be the norm of many modern operas, the breaking of time and the shifting between reality and abstraction was handled with a careful sense of clarity.
 The collaboration between [Dreadful] and composer Isaac Schankler was very evident; one got the sense that the entire production was bound to a unified vision.
 This is no easy feat for operas that have been produced hundreds of times, let alone a world premiere.”